MissStrong/ICS2O_Quad_4_2020-2021/Notes/4 - Images in Processing.md

 ## Images in Processing

-To upload an image to use in your program, click on the kebab menu (the vertical ellipses `⋮`) then *Files*.
+To upload an image to use in your program, click on the kebab menu (the vertical ellipsis `⋮`) then *Files*.
 There, you can drag and drop the image.

 ![](../Images/Files.png)